 To start a new calibrator study, select the New icon in the upper left and select New Calibrator Study.
 You will then see tabs and available features appear on the right part of the window.

 The next step is to create your adjustment groups.
-Adjustment groups are groups of elements whose attributes are adjusted together during the calibration process. (all elements in the group are adjusted by the same amount).
+Adjustment groups are groups of elements whose attributes can be adjusted together during the calibration process. (all elements in the group are adjusted by the same amount).
+So, they would typically be things where there is a degree of uncertainty and you would like Calibrator to be able to adjust the value in order to try to get the model results to match the field measurements.
 You must be careful to group similar elements and not dissimilar ones.
 It is recommended to group elements together who have similar properties.
 You can adjust the properties for a group as a whole but not for individual members of the group.
 While you can also set up the field data snapshots, it is recommended that the adjustment groups are created first, rather than let available data determine how many adjustment groups to have.
 For clarity, the focus will be on creating roughness groups, though the general steps will be the same for demand groups and status groups.

 Go to the Roughness Groups tab.
 Click the New icon to create a new item.
 It is up to the engineer how many groups to create.
 The recommended workflow is to group elements that have similar characteristics such as age or material, since it can be assumed that two pipes of the same age or material will see similar changes to the actual roughness (as again, all elements within the groups are adjusted together, not individually).
 To add elements to the roughness group, click the cell in the Element IDs column and select the ellipsis button.